For the complete documentation index, see llms.txt.

 Key Points

-• 1995-96 Taiwan Strait Crisis: US sent two carrier groups in response to PRC missile tests.
+• 1995-96 Taiwan Strait Crisis: PRC missile tests around Taiwan during presidential campaign; US sent two carrier groups in response — the largest US military deployment in Asia since Vietnam.

-• Biden's multiple statements that US would defend Taiwan — each walked back by the White House.
+• President Biden's repeated statements (2021, 2022, 2023) that US would defend Taiwan — each walked back by White House to preserve formal strategic ambiguity.

 South China Sea